qgis/qwc2-demo-app/README.md

 ### Map

-The map projection and scales are configured in the Map plugin in `localConfig.json`.
+The map projection is configured in the Map plugin in `localConfig.json`.

 ### Themes

-Themes are configured in `themesConfig.json`.
+Themes and map scales are configured in `themesConfig.json`.

 Configuration format:
 ```